 What is Fine-Grained Authorization?

 Fine-grained authorization (FGA) is a tricky thing to define.
 The term “fine-grained” only has meaning in comparison to something else that is “coarse-grained.”
 Does it mean you have a lot of different roles?
 Or that you support a lot of permissions?
 Test a lot of conditions?
 What’s “a lot,” anyway?
-Luckily, this isn’t a dictionary, so let's skip the definition.
+This isn’t a dictionary, so we'll skip the definition.
 It’s more useful to illustrate it.

 Coarse Authorization Logic